l-adic/ttc/docs/README.md

 ## Prove and Trade Flow

 The `Monitor` will write a job to the database indicating that there is proof work to do.
-It then sends a request to the prover to wake up and do the proving work.
+It then sends a request to the prover to wake up and do the work.

 When the prover completes, it updates the job status and writes the proof to the database.
-This modification triggers a Postrges listen/notify channel, which alerts the monitor and anyone else listening for this status update (i.e. e.g. `Operator`).
+This modification is published on a Postrges listen/notify channel, which alerts the monitor and anyone else listening for this status update (e.g. the `Operator`).

-The `Operator` can then post the trades with proof to the chain, which will enact the trades within the contract and progress the phase to `Withdraw`.
+The `Operator` can then post the trades with a proof to the chain, which will enact the trades within the contract and progress to the to the `Withdraw` phase.
 If no proof is posted within a 250 block window, anyone can manually update the phase to `Withdraw`.

 <p align="center">
   <img src="./flow3.drawio.png" width="500" title="hover text">